DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p><strong><em>Legendary Resistance (1/day).</em></strong> If the gallows speaker fails a saving throw, it can choose to succeed instead.</p>
 <p><strong><em>Divination Senses.</em></strong> The gallows speaker can see 60 feet into the Ethereal Plane when it is on the Material Plane and vice versa.</p>
 <p><strong><em>Incorporeal Movement.</em></strong> The gallows speaker can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.</p>
 <p><strong><em>Wrath of the Traitor.</em></strong> If the gallows speaker is reduced to 0 hit points, the golden wisps around it wink out, revealing five daggers with wavy blades and lacquered hilts colored red, black, and gold.
-All of the gallows speaker's current effects end, and its statistics are instantly replaced by those of the **Ba’al Verzi Avenger.** Its initiative remains the same.</p>
+All of the gallows speaker's current effects end, and its statistics are instantly replaced by those of the **Ba’al Verzi Avenger.** Its initiative remains the same.
+Excess damage doesn't carry over to its new form, but it retains any conditions it had in its previous form.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> The gallows speaker makes two attacks.</p>
 <p><strong><em>Foretelling Touch.</em></strong> <em>Melee Spell Attack:</em> +8 to hit, reach 5 ft., one creature. <em>Hit:</em> 11 (2d10) + 4 psychic damage, and the target must roll a d4 and subtract the number rolled from the next attack roll or saving throw it makes before the start of the gallows speaker's next turn.</p>